 Duplicate content is problematic for Google.
 During SEO implementation, you must avoid the pitfalls that can set back your campaign.
-To prevent duplicate content, ensure that the content you publish is one of the kinds, and none of its exact copy should be available across the web.
-When search engines detect duplicate content that appears at multiple URLs, it cannot decide which to select for showing in the search results.
+To prevent duplicate content, ensure that the content you publish is one of a kind.
+An exact copy shouldn’t be available anywhere on the web.
+When search engines detect duplicate content on multiple websites, they cannot decide which to select to show in the search results.

 Almost identical content is duplicate content, which can happen when swapping a brand name, product, or location name.
-The confusion faced by search engines in dealing with duplicate content might adversely affect all the concerned URLs that would receive a lower ranking.
+The confusion faced by search engines in dealing with duplicate content might adversely affect all the concerned URLs.
+Resulting in them receiving a lower ranking.
 The problem worsens when people start linking to different versions of the content.

 Why is Duplicate Content bad?

 Duplicate content can adversely affect websites’ ranking and have several ramifications on the search engine results page.
 It can even attract Google penalties.
 To know if you face duplicate content issues, you must know signs that tell you that there is a problem.
-If you find on checking SERPs that it displays a wrong version or find that the key pages are suddenly underperforming in the search results page or having indexing problems, it is due to duplicate content.
+If SERPs displays a wrong version or find that the key pages are suddenly underperforming in the search results page.
+Or even shows having indexing problems, it is due to duplicate content.
 Fluctuations in the core site metrics that keep slipping and show a reduction in traffic EAT, rank positions, etc., are signs of Duplicate Content that needs immediate rectification.

 What causes duplicate content?

 Most of the reasons for duplicate content that can run into dozens are technical.
-Usually, it is hard to think that any human would knowingly post the same content at different places intentionally without underlining which is original.
+Usually, it is hard to think that any human would knowingly post the same content at different places intentionally without underlining the original content.
 It might happen when you clone a post and publish it accidentally.
 Or else, in most cases, Duplicate Content generation from users seems a bit unnatural.

 Most of the technical reasons are the developers’ attitude who fails to think from the perspective of the user, browser, or search engine spiders.
 Instead, their approach is like a programmer that blurs their vision of identifying the causes that can trigger Duplicate Content.